Myocarditis

 How is myocarditis diagnosed?

-- An EKG test records your heart rhythm and how fast your heart beats.
-It is used to check for an abnormal heart rhythm or damage to your heart.
+- An EKG records the electrical activity of your heart.
+It is used to check for abnormal heart rhythm.

 - An echocardiogram is a type of ultrasound.
-It shows the structure, movement, and valves and blood vessels of your heart.
+Sound waves are used to show the structure and function of your heart.

-- An MRI takes pictures of your heart to show its size and check for any inflammation.
-You may be given contrast liquid to help the pictures show up better.
-Tell the healthcare provider if you have ever had an allergic reaction to contrast liquid.
+- X-ray or MRI pictures will show the size of your heart and check for inflammation.
+These tests can also check if you have fluid around your heart or lungs.
+You may be given contrast liquid before the pictures are taken to help providers see the pictures clearly.
 Do not enter the MRI room with anything metal.
 Metal can cause serious injury.
-Tell the healthcare provider if you have any metal in or on your body.
+Tell the provider if you have any metal in or on your body.

 How is myocarditis treated?

-- Medicines may be given to lower your blood pressure, and strengthen or regulate your heart rate.
+- Medicines may be given to lower your blood pressure and strengthen or regulate your heart rate.
 You may also need medicine to decrease pain or excess fluid in your body.
 Medicine may also help to treat an infection or prevent your immune system from attacking your heart.

 How can I manage my symptoms?